 If this is true (please test this), it to some extent obviates the need to turn on AMD graphics card using vgaswitcheroo, or keep it turned on while booting.
 Also, when I checked the content of vgaswitcheroo/switch file, it was marked as off.
 The good thing about this is, some time after you leave the game, your computer comes back to its normal temperature.
 This is one feature that is coming in linux 3.12 (though I am currently using 3.11).

 This tutorial listed steps necessary for ubuntu and arch.
-In ubuntu installing ia32-libs installs all the 32-bit libraries necessary for radeon driver to work on 32-bit applications.
+In ubuntu installing ia32-libs installs all the 32-bit libraries necessary for radeon driver to work on 32-bit applications (In newer versions of ubuntu ia32-libs meta package does not exist, therefore you have to install the 32-bit libraries separately as explained in my catalyst driver installation posts for ubuntu).
 With this information, it should not be hard to set it up on other distributions too.
 Also, there is lot of development happening in linux 3.12 regarding dynamic power management and runtime GPU management.
 Look forward to those releases.

 Tell me your experience, and Good Luck :) !!